glorialulu/TSNet/docs/usage.rst

 ---------------

 A simple example, Tnet1_valve_closure.py is included in the examples folder.
-This example demonstrate how to:
+This example demonstrates how to:

 * Import tsnet